Pitchumca/International-FDP/README.md

-# Five-Day Online International FDP – Days 1 & 2
+# Five-Day Online International FDP – Days 1–3

 ## Quantum Computing, AI, and Next-Generation Technologies – A Hands-on Approach

-This repository contains the webpage for Days 1 and 2 of the Five-Day Online International Faculty Development Programme on **"Quantum Computing, AI, and Next-Generation Technologies – A Hands-on Approach,"** organized by the Department of Computer Science and Engineering in association with the AI NEXUS Club, Aarupadai Veedu Institute of Technology, Vinayaka Mission's Research Foundation (Deemed to be University), Chennai Campus.
+This repository contains the webpage for Days 1 to 3 of the Five-Day Online International Faculty Development Programme on **"Quantum Computing, AI, and Next-Generation Technologies – A Hands-on Approach,"** organized by the Department of Computer Science and Engineering in association with the AI NEXUS Club, Aarupadai Veedu Institute of Technology, Vinayaka Mission's Research Foundation (Deemed to be University), Chennai Campus.

 ---